Curator’s statement

 You can normally expect a response from Jenna within a business day or so.
 You’ll also be subscribed to our travel newsletter (you can unsubscribe at any time).

-This guide is part of our ongoing series on travel to New Orleans.
+This itinerary is part of our ongoing series on travel to New Orleans.
+For more travel tips, check out Fora Advisor Scott Royals’s guide, Eliza Jane, a unique hotel in New Orleans.